onnx/onnx/docs/Operators-ml.md

 ### <a name="ai.onnx.ml.LabelEncoder"></a><a name="ai.onnx.ml.labelencoder">**ai.onnx.ml.LabelEncoder**</a>

-  Encode values as integers or map integers to other values.<br>
-      Label Encoder has two operation modes.
-The first mode, named indexing mode, only works if and only if the input is an integer tensor.
-Indexing mode uses each input element as an index to retrieve the associated value in the specified 'classes_*' field.
-For example, if input is [1, 0, 2, 0], 'classes_floats' is [5.5, 6.6], and 'default_float' is -8.7, the expected output would be [6.6, 5.5, -8.7, 5.5].
-Let's consider another example.
-Assume that input is [1, 2, 2, 0] and 'classes_strings' is ["Sally", "Dori", "Amy"].
-The output would be ["Dori", "Amy", "Amy", "Sally"].
-The other mode maps non-integer types to integer types, called loop-up mode.
-Each element in the input tensor is used as a position index to the associated 'classes_*' attribute.
-Let ["A", "B", "B", "C"] be the input, 'classes_strings' be ["C", "B"], 'default_int64' be -99.
-Then, the corresponding output should be [-99, 1, 1, 0] because "C" and "B" are respectively the first (indexed by 0) and the second (indexed by 1) elements in 'classes_strings' while "A" cannot be found in 'classes_strings'.<br>
-      Under loop-up mode, only default_int64 can be set because it is the integer value used whenever indexing fails (e.g., when an integer larger than the size of 'classes_* is given).
-In the meanwhile, input type is identical to the element type of the specified 'classes_' while output is always an integer tensor.
-For indexing mode, the input type is always integer tensor and the output type is identical to the specified specified 'classes_*'.
-The 'default_*' field is the output value whenever loop-up fails for an element.
-Note that only one of 'classes_*' fields can be set at one time.<br>
+  Maps each element in the input tensor to another value.<br>
+      The mapping is determined by the two parallel attributes, 'keys_*' and 'values_*' attribute.
+The i-th value in the specified 'keys_*' attribute would be mapped to the i-th value in the specified 'values_*' attribute.
+It implies that input's element type and the element type of the specified 'keys_*' should be identical while the output type is identical to the specified 'values_*' attribute.
+If an input element can not be found in the specified 'keys_*' attribute, the 'default_*' that matches the specified 'values_*' attribute may be used as its output value.<br>
+      Let's consider an example which maps a string tensor to an integer tensor.
+      Assume and 'keys_strings' is ["Amy", "Sally"], 'values_int64s' is [5, 6],
+      and 'default_int64' is '-1'.
+The input ["Dori", "Amy", "Amy", "Sally", "Sally"] would be mapped to [-1, 5, 5, 6, 6].<br>
-      The input and output shapes of Label Encoder are the same.
-The output element's type is determined by the specified 'classes_*' field.
-Notice that only one 'classes_*' should be set at one time.<br>
+      Since this operator is an one-to-one mapping, its input and output shapes are the same.
+Notice that only one of 'keys_*'/'values_*' can be set.<br>
-      For look-up, bit-wise comparision is used so even a float NaN can be mapped to an integer.
+      For key look-up, bit-wise comparison is used so even a float NaN can be mapped to a value in 'values_*' attribute.<br>

 #### Version